Having a cat is one of the best feelings in the world. You get a companion and a best friend

 and clean their mess.
 This involves cleaning the dirty litter box which serves as your cat’s bathroom.

 The best automatic litter box is as important as providing him or her food and water.

-Although you might think that it is a hassle to regularly clean a litter box you might do a second take when
+Although you might think that it is a hassle to regularly clean it, you might do a second take when

 you find out the health implications of a dirty litter box on both you and your cat.

-That’s right, it is not just your kitty that will be affected by a dirty litter box bu you and your family as well.
+That’s right, it is not just your kitty that will be affected.
+But you and your family as well.

 So before anyone gets sick in your family, make sure to always clean the litter box.

 Can dirty litter box make cat sick?
 Cats are very particular when it comes to their hygiene.
 They do not like using dirty bathrooms

 for themselves.
 That is why, if you fail to keep it clean, the cat will only try to hold in